 Switch Cell Phone Providers

 Do you have to watch your data limits and still pay close to $100 for your bill?
 Forget that.
-You can switch to a company like Straight Talk and pay $35 to $45 per month for unlimited talk, text, and data.

 There are even some companies that charge less.
 It just depends on what’s available in your area.
 Best of all, many of these companies don’t require a contract.